 - Announce your club.
 Use email, social media, the web, flyers or word of mouth to let your community know about your club. - Host an informational meeting.
 Ask potential club members about their interests and the types of projects they'd want to create.
-Talk about ideas for holding community events and how they can get involved.
-You can also share a short video about the club online or on social media.
+Talk about ideas for holding community events and how club members can get involved.
+You can also share a short video about the club online.

-The items below can help you promote and personalise your Swift Coding Club:
+The below items can help you promote and personalise your Swift Coding Club:

 - Posters.
 Download this free template, then personalise it to create your own poster.
 Print and display it, or make a digital poster to share online.
-Be sure to include details for when and where the club will meet and how to join. - Stickers and T-shirts.
+Make sure you include details for when and where the club will meet and how to join. - Stickers and T-shirts.
 Use these Swift Coding Club stickers to help promote your club.
 T-shirts are a great way to recognise members who participate in app showcase events.
 Download the Swift Coding Club T-shirt template to make shirts for your members.